What Is a Litter Bin? And Why You Should Use One.

 Researchers estimate over one million animals die each year due to littering with the most common being plastic derived.
 Marine animals are most notably impacted, drowning after becoming entangled in or starve after eating plastic.

-Animals can starve if ingest plastic waste as it can block their digestive tracts.
-Toxic chemicals in plastic can also harm animals’ health, and eventually humans can ingest these chemicals as they make their way up the food chain.
+can block their digestive tracts.
+Toxic chemicals in plastic can also harm animals’

 Where can I buy a suitable litter bin for public areas?